Biden brings congressional leaders to White House at pivotal time for Ukraine aid and US border deal

 Schumer said he expects the meeting with Biden will reinforce that the national security package is urgent and “any agreement on an issue as complex and contentious as the border is going to have to have support from both sides of the aisle.”

-Associated Press writers Farnoush Amiri and Mary Clare Jalonick contributed to this report.
+Associated Press writers Zeke Miller, Farnoush Amiri and Mary Clare Jalonick contributed to this report.